 To the north of the new Library and Parks & Recreation Building is recreational open space and surface parking.

 Surface parking is to the west.
 Vehicles will enter from Antoinette Lane and have access to the outdoor parking lot, access to the covered parking area within the Library and Parks & Recreation building, or patrons can drop-off or pick-up passengers at “Multi-Modal Row.”
-Approximately 30 vehicle spaces are available under the building, 130-135 in the parking lot, about 30 on Antoinette Lane, and an additional 25-30 on adjacent property with an overall goal of providing 220 total parking spaces.
+There is an overall goal of providing 220 total parking spaces.
 Additionally, bike racks will house 35 bicycles.

 Parking management will be used to meet the many different types of parking needs, including ADA spaces, spaces for compact cars, short term parking, bicycles, scooters, and electric vehicles.
 Dedicated drop-off areas will allow for ride sharing.
 Short term loading areas will accommodate different transportation modes such as Uber and Lyft, kiss-and-go, pick-up and drop-off, temporary small truck deliveries, and shuttles.

 Walkways are located to manage pedestrian movement through the parking areas and lead users to the building’s centrally located lobby and Community Theater/City Council Chambers.